 Major Category 4 Hurricane

 Category 4 hurricanes tend to produce more extensive curtainwall failures, with some complete structural failure on small residences.
-Heavy, irreparable damage and near complete destruction of gas station canopies and other wide span overhang type structures are common.
+Heavy, irreparable damage and the near-complete destruction of gas station canopies and other wide-span overhang-type structures are common.

 Poorly constructed and manufactured homes are often flattened.
 Most trees, except for the heartiest, are uprooted or snapped, isolating many areas.

 These storms cause extensive beach erosion, while terrain may be flooded far inland.
 Total and long-lived electrical and water losses are to be expected, possibly for many weeks.

 No Category 4 hurricanes have directly affected Trinidad and Tobago or are considered near misses based on our definition (within 30 nautical miles) in recorded history.

 Category 5 is the highest category of the Saffir–Simpson scale.
 These storms cause complete roof failure on many residences and industrial buildings and some complete building failures with small utility buildings blown over or away.
 The collapse of many wide-span roofs and walls, especially those with no interior supports, is common.

 Very heavy and irreparable damage to many wood frame structures and total destruction to mobile/manufactured homes is prevalent.
 Only a few structures can survive intact, and only if located at least three to five miles (five to eight km) inland.
 They include office, condominium, and apartment buildings and hotels that are of solid concrete or steel frame construction, multi-story concrete parking garages, and residences that are made of either reinforced brick or concrete/cement block and have hipped roofs with slopes of no less than 35 degrees from horizontal and no overhangs of any kind, and if the windows are either made of hurricane-resistant safety glass or covered with shutters.
 Unless all of these requirements are met, the absolute destruction of a structure is inevitable.